Hemitesseract

+The skeleton is a cubic graph with added space diagonals.

+The vertices correspond to the partitions of a 4-set into one or two parts.

-In abstract geometry, a hemitesseract is an abstract, regular 4-polytope, containing half the cells of a tesseract, existing in real projective space, RP^{3}.
+In abstract geometry, a hemitesseract is an abstract, regular 4-polytope, existing in real projective space RP^{3}.

-Realization
+It contains one k-face for each pair of opposite k-faces in the tesseract.

 It has four cubic cells, 12 square faces, 16 edges, and 8 vertices.
 It has an unexpected property that every cell is in contact with every other cell on two faces, and every cell contains all the vertices, which gives an example of an abstract polytope whose faces are not determined by their vertex sets.